tigrrr/fang-hacks/README.md

 The data folder must be copied to the ext2 partition.

 ### 4. Place sd-card in device
 Boot the device without sd-card, wait until the blue led stops flashing.
 The device will automatically run ```snx_autorun.sh``` when the sd-card is inserted.
-Do not boot the device with the card inserted and then re-insert it, to prevent it from being mounted incorrectly (mmcblk1 instead of mmcblk0).
+Do not boot the device with the card inserted and then eject and re-insert it, as it will be mounted incorrectly (mmcblk1 instead of mmcblk0).
+After install, Fanghack runs off the sdcard so there's no need to take the sdcard out during reboot anymore.

 ### 5. Enable hacks
 When you visit ```http://device-ip/cgi-bin/status``` you should now be presented with a status page.
 If you get a '404 Not Found' page, the ```snx_autorun.sh``` script didn't run.
 You can visit ``http://device-ip/cgi-bin/hello.cgi`` to check if the sd-card is mounted correctly.